DanielCardonaRojas/dotfiles/readme.md

 # Installation

+Do the following:

+1. Move to home directory
+> cd ~

+2. initialize a git repository and point it to the remote repository git init && git remote add origin https://github.com/DanielCardonaRojas/dotfiles

+3. Sync with master
+> git pull origin master

+4. Ignore other files and make adding files only available with the force flag
+> echo "\*" > .gitignore

+5. Now to add a file git add -f <fileName>

 To fully use this vimrc we have to do the following:

 - Install Plug (a minimalistic vim plugin manager) running the shell command. paste the curl command from [here](https://github.com/junegunn/vim-plug)